 Key stakeholders and project roles

-- Subject matter experts: contribute specific knowledge without managing tasks.
+- Subject matter experts: Contribute specialized knowledge without owning overall delivery.

 Timeline and major milestones